Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://i.imgur.com/x3lgAuZ.png)
   \
   Pausebuffer a talk out of a pause and then a fullheight jump out of the next pause.
 You can't interact with the grave in dash state so you have to wait until it's over or don't dash.
-Important that you have to release talk before the jump.
 It's highly recommended to use a pause+talk button for this.
-You can bind talk to your normal pause button without any currently known issues, but be aware that you have to release it before the last unpause is over.
+You can bind talk to your normal pause button without any currently known issues.
   \
   There are 2 options now.
 The recommended one is that you can count how many bounces the white arrow in the bottom right of text box does.
 Skip the cutscene after 11 bounces.
 Or alternatively wait until Madeline is off screen and look at the timer and wait 15 seconds before skipping the cutscene.
  </details>